-Table 4.8.1 Buildings within the CSA Recognized by FHBRO
+Table 5 Buildings within the CSA Recognized by FHBRO

 If a building is over 40 years old, but has never been evaluated, a FHBRO evaluation must be conducted before any major works are carried out.
 The Cultural Resource Specialist will assist with this process.
+All significant work to FHBRO buildings requires an Intervention Request which is sent to the Service Centre for review.
+Some buildings may be cultural resources but are not FHBRO listed.
+Consult with the JNP Cultural Resource Specialist for up-to-date information.

 The guiding principles behind the maintenance and renovation of buildings recognized or classified by FHBRO are followed by Parks Canada.
-Maintenance, repairs or any changes to these historic buildings must be consistent with the Code of Practice to Protect Federal Heritage Buildings.
-The Code of Practice was established by the Federal Heritage Buildings Review Office (FHBRO) for Parks Canada in 1992.
+Maintenance, repairs or any changes to these historic buildings must be consistent with the The Standards and Guidelines for the Conservation of Historic Places in Canada (2010).